engagebay/tracking_code_api/README.md

 ### Identify a visitor

 Identify a visitor.
 This function can be used to identify a visitor by email address.
 If there is an existing contact record with a matching email address, the existing contact will be updated.
-Otherwise, a new contact record will be created.
-In both cases, the page views data collected for the visitor will be associated with the contact record.
+The page views data collected for the visitor will be associated with the contact record.

 	EhAPI.push(["setEmail", 'visitor@emaildomain.com']);